For Developers/Glossary/System Prompt

 System prompt vs user message

 Most APIs distinguish between system, user, and assistant roles.
 The system message typically carries higher trust and is harder to override than user messages.
-Some providers (OpenAI with their "developer" role, Anthropic with Claude's built-in safety behaviors) build further layers of trust hierarchy above the system prompt.
+However, the model itself enforces constraints through its training, not purely through prompt hierarchy.
+Providers like OpenAI and Anthropic implement safety behaviors that operate independently of the system prompt, meaning system prompts alone cannot guarantee compliance with safety requirements.

 System prompt injection and leaking

-Prompt injection attacks attempt to override system prompt instructions through user input ("Ignore previous instructions and...").
-System prompt leaking is when adversarial user messages trick the model into revealing its instructions.
-Neither is fully solvable through prompting alone - defense requires model-level safeguards.
+Prompt injection attacks attempt to override system prompt instructions through user input (for example, "Ignore previous instructions and...").
+System prompt leaking occurs when adversarial user messages trick the model into revealing its instructions.
+Neither is fully preventable through prompting alone.
+Effective defense requires model-level safeguards, input validation, and structured outputs that limit the model's ability to deviate from intended behavior.

 Best practices